 Some enjoyable but rarely exciting dessert wines are made by the ‘freeze-concentration’ method, whereby a proportion of the natural water content in the grape juice is frozen out, leaving a sweet, concentrated juice to be fermented.

 Marlborough has so far yielded a majority of the finest sweet whites.
-Most of the other wine regions, however, can also point to the successful production of botrytised sweet whites in favourable vintages.
+Most of the other wine regions can also point to the successful production of botrytised sweet whites in favourable vintages.

 Riesling has been the foundation of the majority of New Zealand’s most opulent sweet whites, but Sauvignon Blanc, Sémillon, Gewürztraminer, Pinot Gris, Chenin Blanc, Viognier and Chardonnay have all yielded fine dessert styles.
 With their high levels of extract and firm acidity, most of these wines mature well for two to three years, although few are very long-lived.

 How good are Kiwi bubblies?
-Good enough for the industry to export about 200,000 cases per year, although that only accounts for 1 per cent of New Zealand’s overseas wine shipments.
+Good enough for the industry to export about 160,000 cases per year, although that accounts for less than 1 per cent of New Zealand’s overseas wine shipments.

 The selection of New Zealand bubblies is not wide, but has been boosted in recent years by an influx of low-priced sparkling Sauvignon Blancs, sparkling Pinot Gris and the like.
 Most small wineries find the production of bottle-fermented sparkling wine too time-consuming and costly, and the domestic demand for premium bubbly is limited.
 The vast majority of purchases are under $15.